309thEDDGE/weave/CONTRIBUTING.md

 ### Variables
 <p>Variable names should we written in all lowercase with underscores between each word.</p>

 <p>It is encouraged that Variable names be consistent between Classes, Functions/Methods, and different files.
-We do this because we want to increase readability and simplicity.
-If we name an object 'temp_basket_dir' in a couple functions, then we should strive to keep that name consistent throughout weave. (encouraged to make consistent names, but not required)</p>
+This is done because of increased readability and simplicity.
+If an object is named 'temp_basket_dir' in a couple functions, then strive to keep that name consistent throughout weave.
+You are encouraged to make consistent names, but not required.</p>

 <p>Variable names should be short, but descriptive.</p>

 <p>Variable names must be 3 letters or longer.</p>

 <p>If a parameter in one function is the same as a parameter in another function, the parameter names should be the same.
-For example, if you need a basket directory as a parameter, both should be 'basket_dir' instead of three separate parameters being 'bask_directory,' 'bask_dir,' or 'basket_directory.' (encouraged to make consistent names, but not required)</p>
+For example, if you need a basket directory as a parameter, both should be 'basket_dir' instead of three separate parameters being 'bask_directory,' 'bask_dir,' or 'basket_directory.'
+You are encouraged to make consistent names, but not required.</p>

 <p>Must keep kwargs variable names consistent between kwargs throughout weave.</p>